klover-rs/audioplayer-demo/README.md

 ### Building the project
 navigate into the source directory and run the following commands in your terminal
 - `npm i`
-- `npm run tauri dev` for debugging, or `npm run tauri build` for a build of the application (could be unstable in some cases)
+- `npm run tauri dev` for debugging, or `npm run tauri build` for a build of the application

 please plan in that this project will create a folder in your home dir called "lmdb_data" this is just used to store configurations